harvard-dce/zoom-recording-ingester/README.md

 #### local environment setup

-1. In your aws config (`.aws/config`) make sure to use the identifier "prod" for your production AWS credentials.
+1. Make sure to have run `aws configure` at some point so that you at least have one set of credentials in an `~/.aws/configure` file.
 1. Make a python virtualenv and activate it however you normally do those things, e.g.: `virtualenv venv && source venv/bin/activate`
 1. Python dependencies are handled via `pip-tools` so you need to install that first: `pip install pip-tools`
-1. Install the dependencies by running `pip-sync`
+1. Install the dependencies by running `pip-sync`.
 1. Copy `example.env` to `.env` and update as necessary.
-See inline comments for an explanation of each setting
+See inline comments for an explanation of each setting.
+1. If you have more than one set of AWS credentials configured you can set `AWS_PROFILE` in your `.env` file.
+Otherwise you'll need to remember to set in your shell session prior to any `invoke` commands.
-1. Run `invoke test` to confirm the installation
+1. Run `invoke test` to confirm the installation.
-1. (Optional) run `invoke -l` to see a list of all available tasks + descriptions
+1. (Optional) run `invoke -l` to see a list of all available tasks + descriptions.

 #### deployment

 1. Make sure your s3 bucket for packaged lambda code exists.
 The name of the bucket comes from `LAMBDA_CODE_BUCKET` in `.env`.
-1. Run `invoke stack.create` to build the CloudFormation stack
+1. Run `invoke stack.create` to build the CloudFormation stack.
-1. Run `invoke generate-resource-policy` and paste the output into the API Gateway's "Resource Policy" field in the web console.
-1. Enable CORS on the ingest endpoint:
-    1. Navigate to the `/ingest` POST method in the api gateway UI
-    1. In the "Actions" menu choose "Enable CORS"
-    1. In the "Access-Control-Allow-Headers" field enter the following value, including the "'" marks:
-       `'Content-Type,X-Amz-Date,Authorization,X-Api-Key,X-Amz-Security-Token,Accept-Language,X-Requested-With'`
-    1. Click "Enable" and confirm
-    1. The follow-up screen will show the changes being applied.
-The last one will show a red X instead of a green checkmark.
-       Apparently this is fine for our purposes and doesn't cause problems, so safe to ignore.
-1. (Optional) Populate the Zoom meeting schedule database.
+1. (Optional for dev) Populate the Zoom meeting schedule database.
 See the *Schedule DB* section below for more details.
-    1. Export the DCE Zoom schedule google spreadsheet to a CSV file
+    1. Export the DCE Zoom schedule google spreadsheet to a CSV file.
-    1. Run `invoke schedule.import-csv [filepath]`
+    1. Run `invoke schedule.import-csv [filepath]`.

 That's it.
 Your Zoom Ingester is deployed and operational.
 To see a summary of the state of the CloudFormation stack and the Lambda functions run `invoke stack.status`.

 ### Setup Zoom webhook notifications (Optional)

 Once the Zoom Ingester pipeline is operational you can configure your Zoom account to send completed recording notifications to it via the Zoom Webhook settings.